CausesBy Mayo Clinic Staff

-A very small number of boys have a less destructive form of Rett syndrome.
-Similar to girls with Rett syndrome, these boys will likely live to adulthood, but they're still at risk of a number of health and behavior problems.
+A very small number of boys have a different mutation that results in a less destructive form of Rett syndrome.
+Similar to girls with Rett syndrome, these boys will likely live to adulthood, but they're still at risk of a number of intellectual and developmental problems.

 - Rett syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/rett/detail_rett.htm.
-Accessed Sept.
-11, 2012.
+Accessed Aug.
+3, 2015.

 - Lotan M. Alternative therapeutic intervention for individuals with Rett syndrome.
 The Scientific World Journal.
 2007;29:698.

 - Rett syndrome: Condition information.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development. https://www.nichd.nih.gov/health/topics/rett/conditioninfo/Pages/default.aspx.
 Accessed Aug.
 5, 2015.

 - Symons FJ, et al. Parent-reported pain in Rett syndrome.
 Clinical Journal of Pain.
 2013;29:744.